February 19, 2025

 1. Use per diem only for the proper expense categories

-Strictly speaking, per diem covers only meals and incidental expenses (M&IE) and lodging.
-Incidental expenses include fees and tips for baggage carriers and hotel staff and miscellaneous expenses like laundry or dry cleaning.
+Strictly speaking, per diem covers only meal costs and incidental expenses (M&IE) and lodging.
+Incidental expenses include fees and tips for baggage carriers and hotel staff, room service, and miscellaneous expenses like laundry or dry cleaning.
 Lodging includes hotel stays and short-term rental costs.
 Per diem should not be used for any other expense categories.

 2. Comply with GSA per diem limits